woofwoofinc/literacy/src/js/cli.js.rst

       .string('out-dir')
       .alias('d', 'out-dir')

-When the input source is a directory, files other than ``.js.rst`` files are ignored.
+When the input source is a directory, files other than ``.js.rst`` and ``.json.rst`` files are ignored.
 If the output is also a directory then it may be desireable in a build workflow to copy these files verbatim instead of ignoring them.
 This can be specified with the ``--copy-files`` flag.

 .. code-block:: javascript

-      .describe('copy-files', 'Copy non-js.rst files to output directory') .boolean('copy-files')
+      .describe('copy-files', 'Copy unprocessed files to output directory') .boolean('copy-files')
       .alias('D', 'copy-files')